Machine-Learning-in-Glaciology-Workshop/.github/profile/README.md

 ### Workshop organizers

-This project has been supported by the Research Council of Norway (Project No. 329192, 333884).
-And has been organized by the following institutions:
+The training course has been organized by the following institutions:

 <img src="https://machine-learning-in-glaciology-workshop.github.io/assets/imgs/uio.png" width="300"/>